rubenv/angular-optimistic-model/README.md

 * Once the promise is loaded, it replaces the scope value with the up-to-date data.

 The end result: users see data instantly, which is updated once it's loaded.

+The difference between `get` and `getClone` is that `getClone` returns a clone which you can freely modify, without affecting the cache.

 ## Usage